Flight-Free-UK/flight_free_uk_website/source/posts/should-i-offset-my-flight.html.markdown

 #### Effectiveness

 Offsetting sounds like the perfect way to address our rising emissions, but every so often a study pops up that demonstrates that offsets don’t exactly do what they claim to do.
-This [EU report](https://www.transportenvironment.org/discover/85-offsets-failed-reduce-emissions-says-eu-study/) from 2017 showed that 85% of schemes were ineffective.
-An [investigation](https://www.theguardian.com/environment/2023/jan/18/revealed-forest-carbon-offsets-biggest-provider-worthless-verra-aoe) in 2023 showed that 90% of offsets were worthless.
+An [EU report](https://www.transportenvironment.org/discover/85-offsets-failed-reduce-emissions-says-eu-study/) from 2017 showed that 85% of schemes were ineffective, and an [investigation](https://www.theguardian.com/environment/2023/jan/18/revealed-forest-carbon-offsets-biggest-provider-worthless-verra-aoe) in 2023 showed that 90% of offsets were worthless.

-A tree doesn’t instantly absorb the carbon of your flight – it takes [a lifetime for one tree](https://www.nationaltrust.org.uk/our-cause/nature-climate/climate-change-sustainability/our-ambition-to-establish-20-million-trees-to-tackle-climate-change) to absorb an estimated one tonne CO2, and there’s no guarantee that trees will survive long enough to compensate the necessary emissions (see [here](https://www.naturefund.de/fileadmin/pdf/Studien/Waelder/Trees-for-carbon-sequestration.pdf) for more in-depth information about tree growth and carbon absorption).
+A tree doesn’t instantly absorb the carbon of your flight – it takes [a lifetime for one tree](https://www.nationaltrust.org.uk/our-cause/nature-climate/climate-change-sustainability/our-ambition-to-establish-20-million-trees-to-tackle-climate-change) to absorb an estimated tonne of CO2, and there’s no guarantee that trees will survive long enough to compensate the necessary emissions (see [here](https://www.naturefund.de/fileadmin/pdf/Studien/Waelder/Trees-for-carbon-sequestration.pdf) for more in-depth information about tree growth and carbon absorption).

-Even if they do, the stored carbon is released back into the atmosphere when the tree decays and dies, meaning there's no net benefit over the tree's lifetime.
-And if, as is becoming increasingly likely as our emissions grow and grow, it burns in a forest fire, then that's a net increase.
+Even if they do, the stored carbon is released back into the atmosphere when the tree decays and dies, meaning there's no net benefit over the tree’s lifetime.
+And if, as is becoming increasingly likely as our emissions grow and grow, it burns in a forest fire, then that’s a net increase.

 We certainly need more trees, plants, woodland, hedgerows and wild land, but this should be in the context of addressing our already over-carbonated atmosphere, and our chronic loss of biodiversity.
 Tree-planting cannot be seen as a quick fix to our continued rising emissions – especially because there is simply [not enough land space](https://www.theguardian.com/environment/2021/nov/13/the-problem-with-fixing-the-climate-with-trees-were-going-to-need-a-bigger-planet) on earth to plant enough trees to offset our emissions.